Keep Your Stuff!

 the police can respond.
 Park a car in the driveway, but be sure to take out

-6. Remove obvious temptations.
+the garage door opener first. - Remove obvious temptations.
 Take a walk around your property

 and make sure you cannot see any easily pawned valuables through uncovered windows.

-Are there any ladders left out, or particularly easy or well-concealed access points?
+Are there any ladders left out, or particularly easy or well-concealed access points? - Prepare for the worst.
+If your computer were stolen, what

 might the consequences be?
 For most of us, this would be dire indeed.